Tír na nÓg: The pursuit of the Gilla Decair and his horse

-In the story of the Gilla Decair and His Horse, the Fianna follow the Gilla, a by-name of Manannán, across the sea to retrieve fifteen of their number who were taken to the Gilla's island on the back of his gigantic horse.
+In the story of the Gilla Decair and His Horse, the Fianna follow the Gilla across the sea to retrieve fifteen of their number who were taken to the Gilla's island on the back of his gigantic horse.
 Finn leads the Fianna to Ben-Edair, where the Tuatha Dé Danann made a solemn oath to the Gaels that if they are ever in a time of need to leave Ireland, ships will be provided.
 There, they encounter two heroic brothers, who offer to serve Finn for a year and create a fleet of ships for transporting the Fianna across the sea.
 Finn and the remaining Fianna travel for three days until they spot an island with a sheer cliff and cylindrical rock perched atop it, where they pick up the Gilla's track.
 Dermot is then selected to scale the cliff (more slippery than an eel) because of his cowardly behavior and because he was raised on the Isle of Promise by Manannán and also taught by the Dagda's son Angus Og.
 Embarrassed by the scathing words of Fergus Truelips, Dermot grabs the two staves of Manannán and vaults onto the cliff.

 Once on the island, Dermot encounters a vast tract of dense forest where he is surrounded by the melodious sound of streams, wind, birds, and bees.
 In the midst of the forest, he crosses a plain and spots an immense tree with interlacing branches.
 Beside the tree is a stone well topped by a pointed drinking horn.
 The water is pure, so Dermot stoops to drink it, and no sooner does he do so then folderol enters his head and a loud rumbling noise approaches him.
 When Dermot looks up, he encounters a wizard, who castigates Dermot for roaming through his forest and drinking his pure water.
 The two men come to blows and fight until dusk, when the wizard dives into the well.
 Dermot kills and eats a deer that evening, and when he awakes the next morning, the Dermot finds the wizard waiting for him; he upbraids Dermot for eating his deer, then the same episode from the previous day occurs (fighting until dusk when the wizard disappears into the well).
 On the third day, Dermot grabs onto the wizard when he leaps into the well, and finds himself on the other side.